Nathan-Catapang/LearningJournal/cs50/cs50x/README.md

 ### Day 59, (Sept 25, 2026)
 - started implementing system prompts to message parameters
 - did the system prompt exercise
+- did quiz on accessing with claude with the API

 ### Day 60, (Sept 26, 2026)
 - Learned response streaming